d4l3k/cs540-project/paper.md

 uses an LSTM to learn how to minimize the function, rather than using a gradient.

-At ever step, the rnn $LSTM$ determines the next step to take.
+At every step, the rnn $LSTM$ determines the next step to take.

 \begin{align*}
 x_n, h_n &= LSTM(x_{n - 1}, y_{n - 1}, h_{n - 1})\\